For years, I was a die-hard Excel user.

 …and I found myself pulled uncontrollably deep into the abyss…

-So, I don’t read romance novels and given this post, I probably shouldn’t quit my day job to start authoring any.
-Forgive my patheticness, please.
+So, I don’t read romance novels and given this post, I probably shouldn’t quit my day job to become a writer.
+Please forgive my patheticness.

 The purpose of this post isn’t about which one does it better, anyway, because they both freakin’ rock.

-The purpose is to help you decide which program best fulfill your needs.
+The purpose is to help you decide which program best fulfills your needs.
 Right here, right now.

 When to use Excel vs. Google Sheets